nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ContactMate home folder.

 **Q**: Why can't I execute certain commands like `mark S2208201I` when the displayed person list is empty after a `find` command?<br>
-**A**: Some commands that refer to an existing elderly by index or NRIC will not work if it didn't exist in the displayed person list.
-To execute these commands, you can use the `list` command to return to the person list view.
+**A**: Commands that refer to an elderly by index or NRIC will not work if the elderly is not shown in the displayed person list.
+To execute these commands, you can use the `list` command to return to the full, unfiltered displayed person list view.

 **Q**: Why are the `delete`, `edit` and `mark` commands are restricted in the history list view?<br>
 **A**: These commands are restricted in the history list view to prevent unintended modifications to an elder's details.
 To modify an elder's information accurately, you can use the `list` command to return to the person list view.